Primary Navigation Mobile

 The steering is light for such a heavy car.
 This makes it easy to flow through traffic and tight streets, but a bit less involving on a fun stretch of road.
 It’s still pretty fun and despite the four-wheel drive the rear end does have a bit of movement to it.
 A Porsche Cayenne and BMW X5M feel a bit edgier and more extreme.
 Whether you think that’s a good thing or not is up to you.

-It’s damn comfortable.
+It’s exceptionally comfortable, especially on the UK’s typical mixture of poor road surfaces.
 In full-on comfort mode (suspension set to its pillowiest setting) it absorbs the best of what Britain can throw at it.
 It’s especially good at motorway speeds, with little noise or vibrations translating into the cabin.
+But why so many driving modes – it suffers from overcomplication.

 What models and trims are available?

-There are two AMG GLEs to choose from.
-First up is the GLE 53.
+As explained earlier, there are three AMG GLEs to choose from.
+At the entry-level point is the GLE 53, and it does have one advantage over its more expensive counterparts.
 These cars only come with seven seats, but you do have two trim levels to choose from: Premium or Premium Plus.

 Review contents